-Adjacent to the campus is the Plant Research Center consisting of the Campbell Plant Research Laboratory, the Earhart Plant Research Laboratory and the Dolk, Clark and Batson Greenhouses.
+Adjacent to the campus the Plant Research Center consists of the Campbell Plant Research Laboratory, the Earhart Plant Research Laboratory and the Dolk and Clark Greenhouses.
 In the Earhart Laboratory all the elements of climate, such as light, temperature, humidity, wind, rain, and gas-content of air can be controlled simultaneously.
 These laboratories offer the opportunity to study plants under different synthetic climatic conditions, yet with reproducibility of experimental results.

 About 50 miles from Pasadena, at Corona del Mar, is the William G. Kerckhoff Marine Laboratory.
 The building houses several laboratories for teaching and research in marine zoology, embryology, and physiology.
 It is equipped with its own shop, has boats and tackle for collecting marine animals, and running sea-water aquaria for keeping them.
 The proximity of the marine station to Pasadena makes it possible to supply the biological laboratories with living material for research and teaching.
-The fauna at Corona del Mar and at Laguna Beach, which is nearby, is exceptionally rich and varied, and is easily accessible.
+The fauna at Corona del Mar and at nearby Laguna Beach is exceptionally rich and varied, and is easily accessible.